prgofficial/FileToLink/README.md

 ## You can also tap the Deploy To Heroku button below to deploy straight to Heroku!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/TGExplore/TG-Files-to-Link)

+Watch our YouTube video for more details - [How To Create Your Own Telegram File To Link Generation Bot](http://www.youtube.com/watch?v=H-bEuLjwdfY)

 ### Environment variables
 * `TG_API_ID` (required) - Your Telegram API ID.